top of page

 Why Neurodivergent People Are Disproportionately Impacted

-Neurodivergent people—autistic people, ADHDers, people with OCD, PTSD, and other nervous-system differences—are especially vulnerable during times like this.
+Neurodivergent people—autistic individuals, those with ADHD, OCD, PTSD, and other nervous-system differences—are especially vulnerable during times like this.

 Nervous Systems Are Already Working Harder